 Provide the sign in sheets from the Pre-bid walk through.

-COR Request
+This will be provided in the next amendment.

 Has the building (construction site) been tested for presence of any hazardous materials (lead paint and/or ACM materials)?
 Per Specification 01 32 16.15-4 / D (page 4): The Contractor shall cost load work activities/events for all BID ITEMS including ASBESTOS ABATEMENT.

-D. “The Contractor shall cost load work activities/events for all BID ITEMS including ASBESTOS ABATEMENT.
-The sum of each BID ITEM work shall equal the value of the bid item in the Contractors' bid.” ?Also COR Question
+All suspected ACM and lead containing materials have been removed.
+If additional Material is suspected the contractor shall have the material tested.
+If positive, abatement procedures will be negotiated and conducted.

 Due to current durations and lead times, we have been informed by several boiler contractors and suppliers that lead time depending on order confirmation could exceed 5-6 months.
 We are requesting that there be a NTP for submittals and shop drawing review and approval with a 2nd NTP issued once Boiler systems are ordered and a fabrication timeframe is better established with project duration of 270 days starting once the boiler systems have a confirmation date of shipment

-COR Question
+The schedule of the project shall be a total of 270 days.
+It was expected that the material delivery would be 6 months and construction would be 3 months.
+Material delivery time may be extended if requested.

 Can photos be provided from the site walk through of both the building interior and the project site.
 Provide clarification and if reports are available issue them accordingly

-COR Question
+Some photos of the site have been provided.
+Any other photos should have been taken during the site visit.

 Provide clarification of Phase 3 work and what is to be included within the projects scope of work.

-Refer to Phasing Notes (M-001)
+Phase 3 work not in contract.

 As shown on sheet C-001 it appears that the drawing shows fencing with gates surrounding building 90.
 Is this correct or are we to supply temporary fencing / gates around the site as shown on the sheet as Limit if Work?

-See Section 01 00 00 – 5 / Paragraph 1.6 (Operations and Storage Areas) / Paragraph H (Note 1)
+Phase 3 work will not be a part of this project.

 Provide ICRA requirements specific to the project site

-See section 01 35 26 – 14 / Paragraph 1.12 “Infection Control” Items A-J
+See Section 01 35 26 – 14 / Paragraph 1.12 “Infection Control” Items A-J

 Specifications call for metal framing / drywall however we cannot find any reference to these materials or their installation, provide clarification

-Metal Framing/ Drywall may be used to patch interior openings where approved by COR. (do we need to add this spec section?)
+Spec Section 092900-Gypsum Board: Metal Framing/ Drywall may be used to patch interior openings where approved by COR.

 Phase 3 as referenced.
 Provide clarification of extents of phase 3 as it interacts with this project

-Repeat of Question 10
+Repeat of Question 10 above.

 Confirm if this site going to be a “COVID-19 Vaccination Required” site

-COR Question
+See Clause 52.223-99 Ensuring Adequate COVID-19 Safety Protocols for Federal Contractors below.

 Provide contact information for local utility company as called for.